Edlir Tetova

-Edlir Tetova (born 14 April 1983) is an Albanian professional football coach and former player, who is the current head coach of Egnatia in the Kategoria Superiore.
+Edlir Tetova (born 14 April 1983) is an Albanian professional football coach and former player.

 Tetova most recently played for Teuta, Elbasani in the Kategoria Superiore.
 His natural position is left midfielder, but he can also play as a left back when needed.

 Club career

 He has spent most of his career in the Kategoria Superiore with Teuta, Elbasani and Besa.

 Managerial career

 He won his first league title as a coach in the 2023-24 Kategoria Superiore, guiding KF Egnatia to its first-ever Albanian championship.
 With the same club, he had won the 2022-23 Albanian Cup a year earlier and repeated the feat in the 2023-24 Albanian Cup, achieving the double.

 He retained the league title in the 2024-25 Kategoria Superiore and lost the 2024-25 Albanian Cup final against FC Dinamo City on penalties, narrowly missing a second double in a row.
 He has won all major titles in Egnatia's history.